murphygroup/cellorganizer-documentation_old/source/chapters/tcell.rst

 Synthesis
 ~~~~~~~~~
+In the synthesis part, a T cell model is required as input.
+Should there be a specified shape to the cells, then a cell shape model is also required.
+The synthesis can be further broken down into the following steps: voxel sampling, shape registration, and voxel mapping.

 The synthesis demo included, demo3Dtcell_synth, sythesizes from a T cell model.
 The demo takes in two models, one model containing the cell and nuclear shape models, and the other containing a T cell protein shape model.